kylerjohnston/muumu.us/_posts/2020-02-16-graphing-banana-bread.md

 ![img](/img/banana-bread-graph-with-rank.svg "Banana bread baking procedure node-link diagram, with ranked nodes.")

 This I actually like a lot, and think it would be a really helpful way to understand recipes.
-I don't think it's a substitute for a written procedural recipe, but I do think it would be a good reference to have while you're in the process of cooking, a map to check in and see "You are here."
-Not bad for an hour's reading on GraphViz!
+I don&rsquo;t think it&rsquo;s a substitute for a written procedural recipe, but I do think it would be a good reference to have while you&rsquo;re in the process of cooking, a map to check in and see &ldquo;You are here.&rdquo; Not bad for an hour&rsquo;s reading on GraphViz!